 The "interleaved" syntax is usually preferred, since it looks more similar to normal Objective-C syntax.
 However, the "flat" syntax is also fully supported.
-If two arguments have the same name (e.g. performSelector:withObject:withObject:), you can use in the keywords to disambiguate (e.g., performSelector(..., withObject_1=..., withObject_2=...).
-Any content after and including the in an argument will be ignored.
+Certain method names require the "flat" syntax, for example if two arguments have the same label (e. g. performSelector:withObject:withObject:), which is not supported by Python's keyword argument syntax.